Who We Are

 People just aren't aware of the collapse in biodiversity associated with the continuing loss of these habitats.
 Compared to climate change it's a small story in the media.
 Part of what we do is to get this message out.

 It's difficult for them to know what to do to reverse this decline.
 Sometimes plants for sale are grown using pesticides which then harm the insects feeding from them.
 The wildflower seed business is opaque and unregulated; quality and provenance vary enormously.
 “Native” trees and hedging are routinely sourced from Europe, as are British fruit tree varieties.
 Native pond plants are often contaminated by invasive non-native weeds.

 We sell people the right plants and seeds, from the right suppliers.
 We're now a significant customer for some of these typically small, family run businesses.

-We have close links to a number of specialist science based UK conservation charities.
+We have close links to a number of specialist science based UK conservation charities, who we also help promote.
 Their work is as important as it is underfunded.
+Increasingly, we try to amplify their messages about good practice on social media.
 We donate half of profits from online retail sales to these kind of NGOs, as well as to community planting and seeding schemes on application.
-Over the last three years these donations have amounted to c. £50,000.

 Some of our recent higher profile projects have included landscaping over 70 solar farms.
 The two largest of these were each over 200 acres.
 Our corporate clients have included Charlie Bigham, the Co-op, Good Energy, Hillier’s Nurseries, Nestle, M&S, and Noble Foods.
 We also supply and advise a number of government organisations and NGOs, and garden designers including Tom Stuart-Smith.